lukehamm03/Luke-Hamm-Portfolio/README.md

         margin: 15px 0;
         background-color: #f4f4f4;
         transition: transform 0.3s ease, background-color 0.3s ease;
-    }
+        position: relative; /* To position the logos inside the card */ }

     /* On hover, the background color changes, and the project card "moves" slightly */